area17/twill/docs/.sections/getting-started/configuration.md

 ];
 ```

-To make it work properly and to get active states automatically in Twill's UI, you should structure your routes in the same way using for example here:
+To make it work properly and to get active states automatically in Twill's UI, you should structure your routes in the same way like the example here:

 ```php
 <?php